Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Bloody Edition v1.0.3/ReadMe.md

 ### Other Recommended Mods:

-A great mod to check for the Discord Solver Lascaux version:
+A great mod to check for the Discord Solver Bloody version:

 - [Double Anarchy v4](https://github.com/BLCM/BLCMods/blob/master/Borderlands%202%20mods/Aaron0000/Weapon-Item%20Parts%20and%20Accessories/DoubleAnarchyv4.txt) by [Aaron00000](https://github.com/BLCM/BLCMods/tree/master/Borderlands%202%20mods/Aaron0000) : Changes the SMGs accuracy accessory into the Double Accessory from Borderlands 1... and your Discord Solver will shot 4 bullets/projectiles at the cost on 2 ammo.